-Each of the Arizona Fund's, Colorado Fund's, Connecticut Fund's, Oregon Fund's and Pennsylvania Fund's investment goal is to provide investors with as high a level of income exempt from federal income taxes and from personal income taxes, if any, for resident shareholders of that Fund's state as is consistent with prudent investment management and the preservation of shareholders' capital.
+The Franklin Tennessee Municipal Bond Fund's (Tennessee Fund) investment goal is to maximize income exempt from federal income taxes and from the personal income taxes for resident shareholders of Tennessee to the extent consistent with prudent investing and the preservation of shareholders' capital.

-Under normal market conditions, the Fund invests at least 80% of its assets in securities whose interest is free from federal income taxes, including the federal alternative minimum tax.
-The Fund applies this test to its net assets, except for the Michigan Fund, Minnesota Fund, and Ohio Fund, each of which applies this test to its total assets.
-In addition, under normal market conditions, each Fund invests at least 80% of its total assets in securities that pay interest free from the personal income taxes, if any, of that Fund's state.
+Under normal market conditions, the California High Yield Fund invests at least 80% of its net assets in municipal securities whose interest is free from regular federal income taxes. and California personal income taxes.
+Under normal market conditions, the Tennessee Fund invests at least 80% of its net assets in investment grade municipal securities whose interest is free from regular federal income taxes.and from Tennessee personal income taxes.